Andy speaks at conferences across the UK and internationally. He also runs major archaeology and World War I conferences.

 HIS NEXT CONFERENCE IS ON :- Saturday 18 November 2017

 “A RICHER DUST” is the annual conference for 2017 showcasing projects relating to the recovery and identification of human remains through conflict archaeology.
 This year, an international panel will look at diverse projects in the field.
 Conflict archaeology is a multi-disciplinary approach to sites of conflict which acknowledges the sensitivities of ethnicity, and national and cultural identity.
 It embraces archaeology, cultural history and geography, as well as military history.

 Unfortunately, Olga Ivshina will be unable to attend due to her commitments as a journalist.
 She will be replaced by Heather Harris from the US Defense POW/MIA Accounting Agency (DPAA)

 World War One: The Recovery and identification of the remains of two British soldiers killed at La Boisselle, France, in 1915 Speaker – Simon Jones

 Simon is currently a freelance historian and tour guide.
 He was formerly the curator at the Royal Engineers and King’s Regiment Museums and a guest curator for English Heritage.
 He was lead historian for the La Boisselle Study Group and is currently writing a book on underground warfare at La Boisselle.
 He is the author of books on underground warfare and chemical warfare during the First World War.
 See his blog at SimonJonesHistorian.com

-A Bronze Age Massacre – An archaeological project on Salisbury Plain Speaker – Richard Osgood
+Violence in the British Bronze Age – An archaeological project Speaker – Richard Osgood

 World Wars: The ethics of recovering human remains from World War battlefields which have become sites of cultural heritage Speaker – Andy Robertshaw